richardhenyash/freefrom/README.md

 * Currently, when the user navigates back to the **Home** page from the **Product View** page, the previous search results are not displayed.
 Adding this functionality was investigated and is likely to involve significant restructuring and re-testing of the python code.
-This feature is recommended to be implemented in a future development phase.
+This feature is recommended to be implemented in a **Future Development Phase**.
 * Functionality for deleting user accounts should be added.
 Currently this has to be done in the [Mongo DB](https://www.mongodb.com/) back end.
 * Functionality to enable an **Admin** user to assign **Admin** rights to another user, to enable